frkn2076/ReadyToKnowBackend/README.md

 # ReadyToKnowBackend

-Backend part of ReadyToKnow app by Golang
+Backend part of ReadyToKnow app developed by Golang.
+It offers best practices of any case according to language.